Updated on 26th May

 We are setting up a regular pattern of prayer across the benefice and are thinking about how we can do that creatively.

 There may be ways of using technology that you can share in.
 Some of our sermons are available on this website.
 On Mothering Sunday (22nd March) we broadcast a 10-minute service of Morning Prayer using Facebook live feed.
-There was also a special apearance of Scruffy the Dog!
-Video recordings and order of service are still available via the Facebook Group of the Churn Valley Benefice.
-We will keep you informed about any initiatives by way of this website, Parish Link and our Facebook Group.
+There was also a special appearance of Scruffy the Dog!
+Video recordings and order of service are still available via the CVB YouTube channel.
+We will keep you informed about any initiatives by way of weekly Clergy Updates, this website, Parish Link and our Facebook Group.